droxer/RxGo/docs/reactive-streams.md

 - **Type Safety**: Generic types ensure compile-time type safety
 - **Compliance**: Full Reactive Streams 1.0.4 specification compliance

+## streams vs. observable packages

+This library provides two distinct packages for reactive programming:

+-   **`streams`**: This package provides a more complex, Reactive Streams-compliant `Subscriber` interface that supports backpressure.
+This is a better choice for more advanced scenarios where you need to control the rate of data production to prevent overwhelming consumers.

+-   **`observable`**: This package provides a simple, Rx-style `Subscriber` interface.
+It's easy to use and is a good choice for basic reactive programming scenarios where you don't need fine-grained control over the data flow.

+For more details on the `observable` package, see the [Observable documentation](./observable.md).

 ## Complete Example

 Here's a complete reactive streams example: